cloud-barista/cloud-barista/README.md

 # Cloud-Barista

-Multi-Cloud Service Platform.
+The Multi-Cloud Service Platform.

 Cloub-Barista consists of multiple frameworks (sub-systems) to accommodate microservice architecture (MSA).

-Main frameworks are as follows,
+Main frameworks are as follow,

 1. CB-Spider (connects all clouds in a single interface)
 1. CB-Tumblebug (manages multi-cloud resource and provides multi-cloud infra services)